Check out the events that are coming to the Museum Association this summer!

 The Oxford MuseumAssociation completed the restoration of the log homestead in 2003 as a focus of the area celebration of the Ohio bicentennial.
 The restoration project encompassed the inclusion of interior partitions, construction of the stairwell to the second floor, addition of windows, replacement of the shake roof, interior finishing and reconfiguration of the fireplaces.
 Dedication of the site occurred in May, 2003 at which time, the Bicentennial Historical Marker awarded via the Bicentennial Commission and the Longaberger Legacy Initiative was also dedicated.

-The homestead is open to visitors on Sunday afternoons from Memorial Day through Labor Day featuring interns in living history who provide first-person interpretation of the site.
+The DeWitt Homestead is open 10-4 Saturdays and Sundays, Memorial Day through Labor Day, or by appointment.
+We also feature interns in living history who provide first-person interpretatino of the site.